Wolff-H/stick-element/README.md

     - `override`

-        When true, remove the passed container-sticker relation.
+        When true, in update override whole container relations to only contain target sticker.